 Serge has attended artist residencies at the Ucross Foundation, Jentel, VCCA, AS220, and was a participant in The Eddie Adams Workshop.

-For over 14 years Serge has been on the faculty at the International Center of Photography in New York City where he has been a seminar leader in the documentary/photojournalism program and has taught street photography, editing, portraiture, and several other courses.
+Serge has been on the faculty at the International Center of Photography in New York City for over 14 years where he was a seminar leader in the Documentary Practice and Visual Journalism program and taught street photography, editing, portraiture, and several other courses.

-Serge lived in New York City for his whole life… until moving to the Sonoran Desert where he taught photography at the University of Arizona while completing his MFA (2015).
-He is currently teaching at Tohono O'odham Community College while continuing his street photography in the desert.
+Serge lived in New York City for his whole life… until moving to the Sonoran Desert where he earned his MFA at the University of Arizona.
+He currently teaches photography at Tohono O’odham Community College and Pima Community College, and writes book reviews and does portfolio reviews for LensCulture.

 In addition to his photography, Serge is a writer and enjoys sketching.
 He is an avid outdoorsman and relishes any opportunity to hike through the desert, climb a mountainside, rappel through a canyon, and whip up a Backpacker’s Pantry buffet with a good group of friends under a remote nighttime sky.